 4. What’s next for Miro?

-Miro is expected to improve AI features, expand enterprise solutions, and target new markets like education and healthcare.
+Miro is expected to enhance AI features, expand enterprise solutions, and target new markets like education and healthcare.

 Miro is more than just a tool—it’s a transformation of how teams work together, whether they’re brainstorming from a home office or strategizing in a corporate boardroom.
-With its rising net worth, expanding features, and user-first approach, Miro is proving that the of work isn’t just remote—it’s collaborative, creative, and powered by smart tech tools.
-So, grab a sticky note (virtual, of course) and start creating wonder with Miro!
+With its rising net worth, expanding features, and user-first approach, Miro is proving that the future of work isn’t just remote—it’s collaborative, creative, and powered by smart digital tools.
+So, grab a sticky note (virtual, of course) and start creating magic with Miro!

 Miro has the potential to replace physical whiteboards in many scenarios, especially in remote or hybrid work environments.
 Here’s why: